google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   subsequently consider the certificate to be non-compliant and in need of re-issuance.

-Additionally, a TLS server which supports presenting SCTs using an OCSP response MAY provide it when the TLS client included the `status_request_v2` extension ([RFC6961]) in the (extended) `ClientHello`, but only in addition to at least one of the three mechanisms listed above.

 ## Multiple SCTs {#multiple-scts}

 CT-using TLS servers SHOULD send SCTs from multiple logs, because: